 Sasaram, located in the Rohtas district of Bihar, is a beautiful tomb of renowned Mughal emperor Sher Shah Suri that is sited in the center of a big artificial lake.
-The tomb was finely constructed and still manages to get a lot of attraction from tourists from across the globe.
+The tomb is finely constructed and still manages to get a lot of attraction from tourists from across the globe.
 Sasaram is an ancient city in the state of Bihar that has witnessed many historic legacies and was also the gateway to Nalanda and Gaya.
 This city is surrounded by Kaimur mountain and Sone and Kav rivers.

 Sasaram flourished a lot in the region of Sher Shah Suri, who belonged to the Suri empire and was also born here.
 There is another popular destination in Sasaram and that is the Rohtasgarh Fort which is believed to be the residence of Sher Shah Suri.
-Rohtasgarh fort was built by Raja Harishchandra in the 7th century and the name of the fort came from his son who was called ‘Rohitashwa’.
+Rohtasgarh Fort was built by Raja Harishchandra in the 7th century and the name of the Fort came from his son who was called ‘Rohitashwa’.

-Positioned in the middle of a man-made lake, the tomb exhibits an appeal-like a floating monument.
+Positioned in the middle of a man-made lake, the tomb exhibits an appeal-like floating monument.
 The upper terrace is bordered by a castle parapet wall that looks like octagonal domed chambers from its four corners.
 There are two pillared balconies on every side that have been sliced by a doorway in the east.
 The Indo-Islamic architecture of the tomb in a surreal ambiance is simply breathtaking.

 Located 39 km away from the city of Sasaram, this fort stands among the major and toughest hill forts of India.
-Rohtasgarh fort covers a range of 4 miles from east to west, 5 miles from north to south and 28 miles in the circumference of its plateau.
+Rohtasgarh fort covers a range of 4 miles from east to west, 5 miles from north to south, and 28 miles in the circumference of its plateau.
 The fort used to serve as a safe shelter for treasures and families of Shah Jahan, Maan Singh, Mir Qasim, and Sher Shah Suri.

 A must-visit place for the devotees of Goddess kali.
-Situated just one km away from the Chandan Shaheed Hill, this temple is devoted to Maa Tara Chandi, a reincarnation of Goddess Kali.
+Situated just one km away from Chandan Shaheed Hill, this temple is devoted to Maa Tara Chandi, a reincarnation of Goddess Kali.
 An idol of the goddess of Tara Chandi temple is present on the premises of the temple which is worshipped every day.
 A large number of visitors are seen on the occasion of Dussehra.

 Manjhar Kund And Dhua Kund are undoubtedly two of the most amazing waterfalls in Sasaram.
 These two waterfalls have the capability of generating 50-100 MW of electricity when they are operated to their optimum potential.
 A fair is also organized on the premises of these waterfalls every Raksha Bandhan.

-By Road.
-One may make the reservation in the inter-state tourist buses or private Volvo buses to reach Sasaram in Bihar.
+One may make a reservation in the inter-state tourist buses or private Volvo buses to reach Sasaram in Bihar.
 Apart from that, riding enthusiasts may also take their cars or bikes to travel.
 All the major attractions of Sasaram are well connected by roads hence commuting in the city will be a pleasurable experience.
 In case you have any plans to travel by road then the below-mentioned information will be useful for you.